yashjadhav1595-projects/reddit-soul-scribe/README.md

 ## ✨ Project Overview

-**Reddit Soul Scribe 1** is a full-stack AI-powered Reddit persona generator.
+**Reddit Soul Scribe** is a full-stack AI-powered Reddit persona generator.
 It fetches Reddit user data, analyzes it with advanced AI (Perplexity API), and generates a detailed psychological persona.
 The project features a modern React frontend, robust Node.js/Express backend, and a Python script for batch persona generation.

 ---